Adrian93EH3/Responsive-Portfolio/README.md

 <img src="Public\Assets\images\Home2.png" alt="pic_of_home_page">

 # Portfolio Page
-On this page you will find 3 of my most proud projects on display.
-Enjoy each one as they link to their each individual GitHub Repositories.
-Fork them and try them out!
+On this page you will find some of my work on display.
+Enjoy each one as they link to their each individual GitHub repositories and deployed sites. <br>
+Fork/Clone them to try them out!

 <img src="Public\Assets\images\Portfolio2.png" alt="pic_of_portfolio_page">